1. Me as a bridge player.

 With The Crab's Rhapsody, Andrés Laszlo is presented to us as a humorist of fertile imagination and abundant resources.
 "Rhapsody" refers to how the main character, during the time leading up to the German invasion of France, is dealing with his own pacifism; this appears to be a mainly autobiographic work, seen from the point-of-view of the protagonist, whose real identity is not in doubt.
 The book is set in the bohemian Paris of the beginning of World War II; the monumental Paris, the tourist Paris, and a Paris that swiftly managed to forget about the traumas of the war.
 This novel makes Paris look as if almost exclusively composed of night cabarets, dangerous clubs, night performers, and quaint attics where more or less authentic artists heroically try not to die from starvation.
 The book is rough-translated into English and should be finished in early 2019.
-Buy now.
 VIDEO

 With The Seal Castle, Andrés Laszlo is presented to us as a humorist of fertile imagination and abundant resources.
 The castle - that is really the famous Turkish Baths of Budapest, that sleeps an odd collection of characters, that for different reasons have opted out of traditional accommodation - is seen from the point-of-view of the protagonist, whose real identity is not in doubt.
 Our protagonist, who is an actor, sleeps in the baths as a way of surviving on his meager income.
-Buy now.
 VIDEO